hvardhan878/ai-coupon-game/README.md

 ## 🎯 Tips for Success

-- **Sumana Aunty**: Be respectful, share personal stories, use terms of endearment
+- **Rico**: Show your degen spirit, share bad beat stories, prove you're not a tourist
-- **Rajesh Uncle**: Show genuine interest in technology, ask thoughtful questions
+- **Rajesh Uncle**: Show genuine interest in technology, ask thoughtful questions (Coming Soon)
 - **Be Creative**: Try different approaches - humor, sincerity, expertise, etc.
 - **Stay in Character**: The AIs respond better to contextually appropriate conversation
 - **Don't Give Up**: Each conversation is unique and dynamic!